 defined by regulations from federal, county or city government legislation.

 The most commonly-known rental vouchers are Section 8 vouchers which can provide renter-based benefits to a qualified renter.
 They provide rent subsidies so tenants who hold them do not pay more than 30 percent of their adjusted gross income for rent.

 To find out about affordable housing opportunities in an area, contact city or county housing agencies.
 Local senior centers and Area Agencies on Aging may also be able to identify affordable housing or even outline the steps for getting onto waiting lists.
 Because of undersupply, waiting lists prevail in almost all regions for affordable rentals.

 Begin A Search

-To get started looking for apartments visit the link below to see the housing options in your state.
+To get started looking for apartments visit Resources By State to see what options are listed in your state.